cswclui/katacoda-scenarios-1/mstran-004/step04.md

 ```

-The relevant directories to the operation of *Fortune Cookies* are:
+The relevant directories to the operation of the *Fortune Cookies* microservices are:

 * `fortunes`
 * `scheduler`